kmcnaught/kmcnaught.github.io/index.md

 [comment]: # TODO: add direct links to research

 I have experience working in early-stage technology startups in the field of computer vision, where I have worked on algorithms, product development and user experience design.
-I also work on open-source assistive technology projects, and am passionate about using technology to help individuals lead a richer life.
+I also work on open-source assistive technology projects, and am passionate about using technology to help make the world more accessible.
 I am an MPhil student at the Gatsby Computational Neuroscience Unit, where I received intensive training in machine learning and theoretical neuroscience and carry out [research](research) on human visual attention.
 I am available to hire as a [consultant](consulting).

 [comment]: # TODO: github link more explicit?
 'Kirsty McNaught on github'